-Lorazepam Addiction And Treatment
+Lorazepam Abuse, Addiction, And Treatment Options

 Ativan (generic name lorazepam) is used to treat anxiety and other medical conditions.
 Like other medications within the benzodiazepine class, it’s widely abused, a practice which leads to addiction, withdrawals (including those which can be deadly) and in certain cases, overdose.
 Addiction can be treated and these dangers further avoided with the right combination of evidenced-based treatments.